5a5ha/lan_Remote_Desktop_Connection/README.md

 # lan_Remote_Desktop_Connection
-Remote desktop connetion utility for local area network
+This is a remote desktop connetion utility for local area network.
+It was biult with the help of GPT-3.5 and https://adamtheautomator.com, to make an easier and more effective way for IT stuff to work.